 Hot cupping normally involves a glass cupping set and use of fire – a spirit-soaked piece of cotton wool wrapped around a long wand is lit and inserted for a couple of moments into the cup.
 The cup is then applied very quickly onto the skin.
 Since the wand is inserted only for a second, the cup doesn’t heat up, but this creates a strong suction for the procedure.
 The cups are then left on the skin for 10-15 minutes.

-Cold cupping involves a plastic cupping set with a pump which sucks the air out of the cup or just a hand which squeezes the cup, or a rubber ball on top of the cup.
+Cold cupping involves a plastic cupping set with a pump that sucks the air out of the cup or just a hand that squeezes the cup, or a rubber ball on top of the cup.

 When cups are placed and left on the body for a certain period of time, it is called static cupping.
 The best cups to use for this would be glass ones, where a fire is used to create suction.
 This kind of cupping is best for localised problems, such as respiratory conditions and localised congestion.
 When cups are placed on the body and moved, this would be dynamic cupping (or cupping massage).

 It is mostly performed with silicone vacuum cups which can be easily squeezed by hand.
 This procedure is most suitable where the whole body needs to be stimulated, and where a release of muscle tension is the main goal.